Responding to Climate Change

 Selected Climate Change Scenarios

-We analyzed and evaluated the 1.5°C scenario, which is a scenario of moving toward a decarbonized society, and the 4°C scenario, which is a scenario of increasing warming.
+We analyzed and evaluated a 1.5°C scenario, which envisions transition toward a decarbonized society, and a 4°C scenario, which envisions increasing global warming.

 • * SSP1-1.9: Assumes that warming is controlled to about 1.5°C above 1850-1900 levels by 2100 "after a slight overshoot" and that CO2 is reduced to net zero around the middle of this century.

-• * SSP5-8.5: High-level reference scenario without implementation of additional climate policies.
+• * SSP5-8.5: High-level reference scenario for the situation without implementation of additional climate policies

 Change in global average temperature with reference to 1850-1900